-The City Centre intersection at 'Main & McLeod' is intended to be the area's 'place to be', and the McLeod Avenue Precinct encompasses these areas that are characterized by compact, streetoriented development.
+The City Centre intersection at 'Main & McLeod' is intended to be the area's 'place to be', and the McLeod Avenue Precinct encompasses it and adjacent commercial areas that are to be characterized by compact, street-oriented development.

 This precinct is the short-term priority area for streetscape revitalization and infrastructure upgrades that are intended to 'kickstart' the area's redevelopment and enhance this area as the City's commercial 'high street'.
 Beyond the 'Main & McLeod' starting point, the extension of redevelopment along McLeod Avenue in both directions will contribute as important gateways to this energized central core and a focal point for cultural activities.